freerange/google-drive-backup/README.md

 ### AWS S3 access

-* Copy `local-image/home/rclone.example.conf` to `local-image/home/rclone.conf` and replace `<access-key-id>`, `<secret-access-key>` & `<aws-region>` with the appropriate values from the "Google Drive Backup (AWS IAM user credentials)" entry for the `gfr-google-drive-backup` user in the shared 1Password vault.
+* This is setup automatically when running `cdk deploy` to generate the stack.
+The `rclone` `env_auth` config setting is set to `true` so that `rclone` uses the IAM role assigned to the ECS Task - see [this section of the documentation](https://rclone.org/s3/#authentication).

 ## Useful commands

 Note that `cdk` commands should be run with credentials for an AWS IAM user that has wide ranging permissions to use CloudFormation to create/update/destroy AWS resources.
-The `gfr-google-drive-backup` user used by `rclone` (see above) is not suitable for this purpose, because it has quite restricted permissions.

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile